 At Sensational Smiles, our dentist in Plano, TX can make you a comfortable thermoplastic appliance that is custom-fit to your teeth.
-When worn at night, these appliances are designed in such a way that the muscle activity from clenching and grinding is reduced by 40%.
+When worn at night, these appliances reduce muscle activity from clenching and grinding by 40%.
 This protects the teeth and reduces stress on the jaw muscles and jaw joint that causes TMJ pain.

 Causes & Symptoms of Teeth Grinding